ramiropolla/ffglitch.org/docs/0.10.0/index.md

 and some `features` inside some [`codecs`](https://en.wikipedia.org/wiki/Codec).
-This is where the main glitching happens, but you need to know what you dealing with in order to glitch well.
+This is where the main glitching happens, but you need to know what you are dealing with in order to glitch well.

 - Go to [`container formats` documentation](formats)
 - Go to [`codecs` documentation](codecs)